ndsurgenor/moonshot/README.md

 6. Run ```git clone copied-git-url``` in the terminal to finish

 ## Credits & Acknowledgements
-- Background restaurant image by [Lisa Fotios](https://www.pexels.com/photo/restaurant-interior-776538/)
+- Background image by...
-- Landing page 'Open' image by [Analogicus](https://www.pexels.com/photo/wooden-welcome-signage-on-green-wooden-door-5395777/)
 - Brand logo, social media, and location page icons by [FontAwesome](https://fontawesome.com)
-- Menu text adapted from dinner menu by [Yugo Belfast](https://yugobelfast.com/wp-content/uploads/2022/07/Yugo_Dinner.pdf)
-- README.md and TESTING.md structure/outline adapted from documentation by [MattBCoding](https://github.com/MattBCoding) and [Gareth-McGirr](https://github.com/Gareth-McGirr)
+- README.md and TESTING.md structure/outline adapted from documentation by ...
-- Many thanks to my Code Institute tutor [Graeme Taylor](https://github.com/G-Taylor) for his invaluable guidance and support in building this project
+- Many thanks to my Code Institute tutor [Daisy McGirr]([https://github.com/G-Taylor](https://www.linkedin.com/in/daisy-mcgirr-4a3671173/)) for her guidance and support in building this project